 But the IWW's revolutionary program and class-war rhetoric yielded more enemies than allies.
-Frequently jailed or beaten when they tried to organize, Wobblies faced something more serious after the United States mobilized for war in 1917.
+Frequently harrassed, jailed, or beaten when they tried to organize, the Wobblies faced something far more serious after the United States mobilized for war in 1917.
 Over the next several years, federal and state goverments moved to suppress the organization, imprisoning hundreds of Wobblies, passing criminal syndicalism laws that made membership a crime.
 The IWW survived and is active today, but never regained the momentum of its early years.

-This project explores the history of the IWW in its first three decades, presenting information that has never before been available.
-We have compiled databases of more than 1,800 strikes, campaigns, arrests, and other incidents involving IWW members and present this information both yearbook format and in elaborate interactive maps.
-We also map more than 900 IWW locals, revealing a geography of activism that include more than 350 towns and cities in 38 states and 5 Canadian provinces.
-Here you will also find accounts of important events and issues and a wealth of photographs and documents.
-The timeline/brief history provides a quick introduction to the history of the IWW.
+This project explores the history of the IWW in its first two decades.
+We have compiled a database of hundreds of strikes, campaigns, arrests, and other incidents involving IWW members and present this information in both yearbook format and in elaborate interactive maps.
+Here you will also find accounts of important events and a wealth of primary sources, including pages from the Industrial Worker, the IWW monthly published in Spokane and Seattle.

-Co-directed by Professor James Gregory and Labor Archivist Conor Casey, the project utilizes the resources of the Labor Archives of Washington and University of Washington Libraries.
+Co-directed by Professor James Gregory and Labor Archivist Conor Casey, the project utilizes the resources of the Labor Archives of Washington State and University of Washington Libraries.
 Research Associates: Arianne Hermida, Rebecca Flores, Cameron Molyneux

 Tour the Project